raito-io/raito-io.github.io/docs/api/api.md

     ![Headers](/assets/images/api/headers.png)

 8. In the Body tab, select the type ‘GraphQL’ and enter your first GraphQL query.
-For example:
+For example,

 ```graphql
 query Test {